 Instead of wallowing, a solo traveler must pick herself up after enduring the blow.

 What’s the greatest comfort for a solo traveler?

-Angels in the form of passing ‘strangers ‘ or fellow travelers, who offer a word of encouragement, some helpful guidance and an umbrella of temporary protection… before moving on.
+Angels in the form of passing ‘strangers ‘, kind locals and fellow travelers, who offer a word of encouragement, helpful guidance and an umbrella of temporary protection… before moving on.

 Why did I choose solo travel?

 I was having lunch with a PR representative for a famous Hawaii hotel chain.
 We were talking about tourism and travel blogging , when she drew into her admiration for female solo travelers like myself.
 Travel alone was something she’d never done.
 Not without her husband or family.

 I felt like I was growing big bulging biceps, rippling muscles and a red cape!
 I felt self-consicous, naked, proud and yet embarassed.

 Out of the blue, my spigot of truth turned.
 Out came the answer I’d been holding back :